-In Kate Santore’s 2017 keynote address for Content Marketing World (https://youtu.be/8I2IpQRf2Ug) she discusses the obligation of sharing “thoughtware” to push the competition and consistently raise the bar for content marketers.
+In Kate Santore’s 2017 keynote address for Content Marketing World, she addresses the obligation of sharing “thoughtware” to push the competition and consistently raise the bar for content marketers.

 As a newcomer to the content marketing party, I found her talk inspiring.
 I mean, who among us wouldn’t want to be a content marketer at Coca-Cola?

 After watching Ms. Santore speak and pondering my own marketing career development, I have collected what, in my humble opinion, are the three most important factors for content marketing.